SCOTLAND: Cairngorms National Park

-Cost Includes: Accommodation in single rooms; all meals; rail station transfers to/from Kingussie; transport; tuition; digital presentations.
+Cost Includes: Accommodation in single, twin and double rooms; all meals; rail station transfers to/from Kingussie; transport; tuition; digital presentations.

 Our accommodation in the Cairngorms is a lovely converted mountain lodge in spectacular Glenfeshie.
 The Lodge is comfortable and full of character - specially designed for photographic house parties.
 All rooms are private with en-suite facilities.

 Accommodation has Wi-Fi connections although phone signals can be patchy.

 Your room at Ballintean Mountain Lodge will be available from 5pm on arrival day.
 Cars can be safely parked at our lodge.
 Directions will be sent, as Satnav is not always reliable.
 Our postcode is PH21 1NX